deansong/deansong.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I'm Xingyi Song (宋星仪), Lecturer at the Department of Computer Science, University of Sheffield, UK.
-He is a member of the Natural Language Processing group and GATE team (https://gate.ac.uk/)
+I’m Dr. Xingyi Song (宋星仪), a Lecturer in the School of Computer Science at the University of Sheffield, UK.
+I am also a member of the Natural Language Processing (NLP) Group and the GATE Team (gate.ac.uk).
+My research interests span Natural Language Processing, Computational Social Science, Bio-medical Text Analysis, Speech Analysis, and Financial Technology.
+In addition to my academic role, I serve as the Chief Scientific Officer at Sentient Machines(https://sentientmachines.tech/), where I focus on applying NLP solutions to financial technology.

-Previously I worked as a machine translation specialist at Iconic Translation Machine (2015-2016) and Research Associate for several EU funded projects such as Kconnect, Knowmak and Risis2 (from 2016-2021)) at the University of Sheffield.
+Previously, I worked as a Machine Translation Specialist at Iconic Translation Machine (2015–2016) and as a Research Associate on various EU-funded projects—such as Kconnect, Knowmak, and Risis2—at the University of Sheffield (2016–2021).
+I completed both my MSc and PhD within the NLP Group at the University of Sheffield.

-I completed my MSc and PhD in Natural Language Processing group at the University of Sheffield.
-His research interests are in Natural Language Processing, Computational Social Science, sentiment analysis and Bio-medical text processing.
+I am open to research and industry collaborations, so feel free to contact me if you have any ideas or potential projects in mind.